Australian College of Optometry

-The Australian College of Optometry (ACO) is a not-for-profit organisation in Australia committed to improving the eye health and well-being of Australian communities.
-Established in 1940, the ACO delivers public health optometry, vision research and professional education.
+The Australian College of Optometry (ACO) is an Australian non-profit working to improve the eye health and well-being of various Australian communities.
+Established in 1940, the ACO's goal is to deliver public health optometry, vision research and professional education.

 Mission

-ACO’s mission is to improve the eye health and wellbeing of communities through providing best practice clinical optometry services, undertaking research and providing education for optometrists.
+ACO’s mission is to improve the eye health and wellbeing of communities through providing practical clinical optometry services, undertaking research and providing education for optometrists.

 Governance and management

-The ACO is governed by a council, which acts as the governing body to set the strategic direction of the organisation.
+The ACO is governed by a council, that acts as the governing body to set the strategic direction of the organization.
 ACO councillors are elected by current ACO members to serve for a period of two years, alongside several skills-based appointments.

 The organisation is as of October 2021 led by CEO Pete Haydon.

 Clinical services

 The ACO delivers clinical care to communities across Victoria and South Australia by providing routine and advanced eye care services.
 The clinical team also works in collaboration with hospitals and community clinics.